inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 * `layout`: a string to store how the list of results is displayed, for example `list` or `grid`.
 * `aggregations`: a complex array to store for which group of aggregations the results are shown.

-Each component accesses to the fields of the app state it needs, renders the UI component according to the user selection and react to user input by calling predefined actions which will mutate the state.
+Each component accesses to the fields of the app state it needs, renders the UI component according to the user selection and react to user input by calling predefined actions which will change the state.

 > Note: even if the structure of the state is rigid, not all values are used or set by the app.
-Depending on which component you are going to use or implement, only a subset of the state is mutated.
+Depending on which component you are going to use or implement, only a subset of the state is changed.
 It is the responsibility of the API layer to decide what state fields to use when performing the request.

 ### Results